 The board for Ticket to Ride is a gorgeous map of the USA.
-Place this in the middle of your table and then each player needs to take a coloured marker token and the matching set of 45 coloured trains.
-Everyone should place their marker at the start of the scoring track that runs around the edge of the game board.
-The game contains 110 train cards and are made up of 12 of each train car type and 14 locomotive cards.
-These need to be shuffled and then you deal four train cards to each player.
+Place this in the middle of your table.
+Every player takes a coloured marker token and the matching set of 45 coloured trains.
+Everyone places their marker at the start of the scoring track that runs around the edge of the board.
+The game contains 110 train cards, is made up of 12 of each train car type, and 14 locomotive cards.
+Shuffle the cards and deal four train cards to each player.

-You must look at your destination cards before you begin your first turn and decide which you are going to keep and which you are going to discard.
-You must keep at least two, you can keep all three if you would like to.
+You must look at your destination cards before you begin your first turn, to decide which you are going to keep and which you are going to discard.
+You must keep at least two, and you can keep all three if you would like to.
 Any discarded cards must be returned to the bottom of the destination card deck.
-It is worth noting that the points indicated of the destination cards are added on to your score at the end of the game if you complete the indicated route.
-However, the points are taken away from your score if you fail to complete that route.
+Each destination card has a number of points assigned to it, which you can earn by completing the route.
+However, the points are deducted from your score if you fail to complete that route during the game.

 Ticket to Ride Gameplay

-A game of Ticket to Ride begins with the player who is the most experienced traveller and continues in a clockwise manner around the board.
-On your turn you must complete one of the following actions:
+A game of Ticket to Ride begins with the player who is the most experienced traveller, continuing clockwise around the board.
+During your turn you must complete one of the following actions:

 Draw Train Cards

 There are eight different types of train cards.
-As you look at the board you will notice that there are different coloured routes running across it between the various cities.
-These match with the train cards in the deck - Red, Orange, Yellow, Black, Green, Blue, White and Purple.
-In the deck there are also locomotive cards.
-These are mutli-coloured wild cards and can be used as any one of the colours needed to complete a route.
-Once you have gone through the deck you shuffle your discard pile and this becomes your new deck.
+As you look at the board you will notice that there are different coloured routes running between the various cities.
+These match with the train cards in the deck - Red, Orange, Yellow, Black, Green, Blue, White, and Purple.
+In the deck, there are also locomotive cards.
+These are multi-coloured wild cards and can be used as any one of the colours needed to complete a route.
+Once you have gone through the deck, shuffle your discard pile.
+This becomes your new deck.

 Claim a Route

 You can claim a route on the board by playing a set of train cards that match the colour and length of the desired route.
-You then place your coloured trains on that route and move your marker accordingly along the scoring track around the outside of the board.
+You then place your coloured trains on that route and move your marker accordingly along the scoring track.

-In order to claim a route you must have the correct number of coloured train cards that match the colour route you are going for.
+In order to claim a route, you must have the correct number of train cards that match the route you are going for.
 For example, if you wanted to go from Miami to New Orleans you would need to play six red train cards.
-Once you have played the cards needed you may then place your coloured trains over that route.
-On the board there are also some grey routes.
-These can be claimed using any colour train card as long as you play the same number of that colour card as the length of the route you are claiming.
-For example, you can claim a grey route three trains long with three red train cards.
+Once you have played the cards needed, you may then place your coloured trains over that route.

 Draw Destination Cards

-If you wish to you can draw more Destination cards.
-You take the top three from the deck and you must keep at least one of these.
+If you wish to you can draw more destination cards.
+You take the top three from the deck and must keep at least one.
 Any discarded cards must be placed at the bottom of the deck.
-As I mentioned earlier you just need to be aware when taking extra destination cards that if you do not make the route then you lose the points indicated on the card.
+As I mentioned earlier, if you do not make the route then you lose the points indicated on the card.

 When taking extra destination cards you also need to consider where you are in the game.
-If you or one of your opponents are getting down to your last few trains then it might not be worth you taking extra destination cards because the game will likely end in the next couple of turns around the board.
+If you or one of your opponents are getting down to your last few trains then it might not be worth you taking extra destination cards, because the game will likely end in the next couple of turns.
 So timing is important with taking destination cards.
 Destination cards are kept secret until the end of the game and there is no limit to how many destination cards you can draw - just remember that you get points deducted for any that are unfinished!

 When one player gets down to two or fewer trains left at the end of their turn, each player, including that player, gets one final turn.
 The game then ends and it is time to see who has won!

 The player with the most points wins the game.
-In the unlikely event that two or more players are tied for first place then the player who has completed the most destination tickets is the winner.
-If this doesn’t break the tie then it is the player with the longest continuous path.
+In the unlikely event that two or more players are tied for first place, the player who has completed the most destination tickets is the winner.
+If this doesn’t break the tie, then it is the player with the longest continuous path.